xoascf/SuRun/SuRun/ReadMe.txt

 ------------------------------------------------------------------------------

-*RunAs can (without any administrative rights) be abused by keyloggers and Import Addrss Table Hookers to get the credentials of an Administrator.
+*RunAs can (without any administrative rights) be abused by keyloggers and Import Address Table Hookers to get the credentials of an Administrator.

 *Windows loads the registry and environment for the user that you run as.
  If a software is about to be installed, the installation program will see